-The "Long-Term Goal" is the amount of progress that is expected to be made, based on the state's Baseline, over the next five years towards achieving the End Goal.
+The "Long-Term Goal" is the amount of progress that is expected to be made, based on the state's Baseline, by 2022-23 towards achieving the End Goal.
 The Long-Term Goal is determined by subtracting the state's Baseline from the End Goal, multiplying the result by 0.20, and adding that result to the state's Baseline.